gillian-guide/gillian-guide.github.io/docs/en/preparation.md

 ## Modding the game

-!!! warning ""
+!!! warning "Game installation"
-    **If you had previously modded the game or installed a modpack, it is highly recommended that you first uninstall the game from your launcher, then delete any leftovers that stayed in the root folder.**
+    - **If you had previously modded the game or installed a modpack, it is highly recommended that you first uninstall the game from your launcher, then delete any leftovers that stayed in the root folder, as launchers don't remove those.**

-    **The game should not be located in :material-folder:`Desktop` or :material-folder:`Documents` or other default system folders to avoid issues.** If not using :material-steam:Steam, it should also not be located in :material-folder: ==C:\Program Files== or :material-folder: ==C:\Program Files (x86)==.
+    - **The game should not be located in :material-folder:`Desktop` or :material-folder:`Documents` or other default system folders to avoid issues.** If not using :material-steam: Steam, it should also not be located in :material-folder: ==C:\Program Files== or :material-folder: ==C:\Program Files (x86)==.

+If the above is met, continue with one of the following pages:

 <div class="grid cards" markdown>